 - Sept.
 17, 2019 - "Sir John A. 360" panel discussion event.
 Register to confirm your seat.

 - Oct.
-2019 - How can we tell an inclusive history of Sir John.
-A. Macdonald?
-Event/workshop.
+16 and 17, 2019 - How can we tell an inclusive history of Sir John.
+A. Macdonald? - Community Workshops.
 Sign up to participate

 Chat with us at these community events

 - Summer 2019 - Select Movies in the Square

 - Summer 2019 - Select Music in the Park

 - June 19-23, 2019 - Skeleton Park Arts Festival

 - June 21, 2019 - National Indigenous Peoples Day